Wednesday, December 31, 2025

 “Time?”
 Theodore asked with a hint of confusion.

 “Grigoriy will be in Syria in three days.
 No later than June 20th.
-Syria is a shit show, stupid, they are falling all over themselves.
+Syria is a shit show, stupid.
+They are falling all over themselves.
 He will be in Damascus for two days in a meeting over weapons with President Bashar al-Assad.
 He will need to return no later than June 25th for a meeting in Russia.”

 “That’s short notice.”

-“That’s my terms, after that I will take or refuse tasks without complaint from your agency.”
+“That’s my terms; after that, I will take or refuse tasks without complaint from your agency.”

-Lee was met at baggage, sliding into the grey Mercedes-Benz rear seat the air conditioning blowing hard to break the heat.
+Lee was met at baggage, sliding into the grey Mercedes-Benz rear seat, the air conditioning blowing hard to break the heat.

 “Five minutes.”
 His chauffeur said with a heavy accent.